pawel-id/ts-sandbox/README.md

 # this works and print "Hello World"

 $ npm run ts-node
-# this is failing with error: Error: Cannot find module './hello.js'
+# this is failing with an error: Cannot find module './hello.js'

 $ npm run tsx
 # this works